veebs/veebs-sproutcore-samples/README.md

 2. storage of login permanently, for browser session or for 3 seconds
 3. logout clearing authentication token

-Check out the walkthrough on [my blog](http://www.veebsbraindump.com/2010/09/sproutcore-login-logout-sample/).
+Check out the tutorial on [my blog](http://www.veebsbraindump.com/2010/09/sproutcore-login-logout-sample/).

+See it in action [here](http://demo.veebsbraindump.com/login_logout_sample/).

 crud-sample